ISO/IEC 9075

 ISO/IEC 9075 "Information technology - Database languages - SQL" is an international standard for Structured Query Language, and is considered as specifying the minimum for what a database engine should fulfill in terms of SQL syntax, which is called Core SQL.
 The standard also defines a number of optional features.

+The standard is maintained by the ISO/IEC JTC 1/SC 32.

 History

 The first edition was based on ANSI SQL.

+Parts

+The SQL standard is divided in multiple parts.
+Some were never released or were merged into other parts.